NOVEMBER 26th SERVICE Passcode required: NH^YP*A2

 Blessing

-P: Beloved in the Lord, God has shown you what is good.
-What does the Lord require of you but to do justice, and to love kindness, and to walk humbly with your God?
-Do so with the love, grace, and power of the Father, Son ✝, and Spirit given to you.
+P: Beloved in the Lord, God has shown us what is good.
+What does the Lord require but to do justice, and to love kindness, and to walk humbly with our God?
+We do so with the love, grace, and power of the Father, Son ✝, and Spirit given to us.

 C: Amen.